Will Airborne Wind Power Finally Fly in 2021?

 An energy technology that even Google parent company and tech behemoth Alphabet couldn’t get to work might finally achieve commercial takeoff this year.

-The German company SkySails Power last month announced that its energy kite concept would be taking to the skies this year in the Indian Ocean island nation of Mauritius.
+The German company SkySails Power last month announced that its energy kite concept would be taking to the skies this year on the Indian Ocean island nation of Mauritius.
 This could move airborne wind closer to commercial success than Alphabet-backed airborne wind power technology developer Makani was able to get before it crashed out of the market last year.

-“Starting 2021, a large kite will lift off at the eastern coast of the island to generate electricity for the CEB [Central Electricity Board] grid from high-altitude winds,” said SkySails in a press release.
+“Starting in 2021, a large kite will lift off at the eastern coast of the island to generate electricity for the CEB [Central Electricity Board] grid from high-altitude winds,” SkySails stated in a press release.

-The project is for Mauritian-based IBL Energy Holdings and is supported by a national scheme for emerging renewable energy technologies tendered by the CEB along with the Mauritius Renewable Energy Agency and the Mauritius Research Council, the release said.
+The project is for Mauritian-based IBL Energy Holdings and is supported by a national scheme for emerging renewable energy technologies tendered by the CEB along with the Mauritius Renewable Energy Agency and the Mauritius Research Council, the release says.

 “The Republic of Mauritius is targeting a 40 percent share of renewables in its electricity mix by 2030,” SkySails commented.
 “Thanks to its specific advantages, airborne wind energy is set to play a vital role in achieving this objective.”

-SkySails Group marketing lead Nina Großmann told GTM in an email that installation in Mauritius would take place during the Northern Hemisphere summer months.
-SkySails was due to announce another sale in the coming days, she said.
+SkySails Group marketing lead Nina Grossmann told GTM in an email that installation in Mauritius would take place during the Northern Hemisphere's summer months.
+SkySails is also due to announce another sale in the coming days, she said.

-“These are pre-series units delivered to reference customers,” Großmann added.
+“These are pre-series units delivered to reference customers,” Grossmann added.

-Wind kite firms race to commercialization
+Wind kite companies race to commercialization

 SkySails is not the only airborne wind energy player closing in on commercial operations.
-The Dutch developer Kitepower, for example, has been taking pre-orders for its 100-kilowatt Falcon airborne wind platform for around a year.
+The Dutch developer Kitepower, for example, has been taking preorders for its 100-kilowatt Falcon airborne wind platform for around a year.

 "We have now started field operations in a new location within the Netherlands," said Marcello Ghilardi, head of PR and communications, in an email.
 A December web posting said Falcon test results last year “were beyond our simulated expectations.”